 Rishtan – pottery centre of the Fergana valley

 The town of Rishtan has been known as a centre for ceramics since ancient times.
 The local pottery was influenced by porcelain imported from Kashgar.
-This porcelain was very much appreciated by the rulers and decorated the palaces and houses of the rich feudal lords.
-The influence of these imported products can be seen especially in the early works with cobalt paintings on a white background.
-The local potters increasingly brought their own style to the pottery, which made it very popular along the Silk Road.
+This porcelain was very much appreciated by the rulers and decorated the palaces and houses of the wealthy feudal lords.
+The influence of imported products can be seen especially in the early Rishtan works with cobalt paintings on a white background.
+The local potters brought their style to the pottery, making it very popular along the Silk Road.

 In 1900, the products were successfully presented at the World Exhibition in Paris.
 Ceramics were compared with the best European products and were considered very competitive.

 Rishtan ceramics are still known throughout Uzbekistan and beyond.
-The artisans have managed to preserve the secrets of pottery and there are still hundreds of pottery workshops in and around Rishtan.
-Many potteries can be visited and the artisans like to explain the whole production process.
+The artisans have managed to preserve the secrets of pottery, and there are still hundreds of pottery workshops in and around Rishtan.
+One can visit local ceramic workshops; artisans like to explain the whole creation process.
 One of the most famous and most visited masters is Rustam Usmanov.

 - Elevation: 300 m

-Air connections: the city does not have its own airport.
+Air connections: The city does not have an airport.
 The nearest airport is in Fergana, about 50 km away.

 Railway connections: Rishtan is not directly connected to the railway network.
-The nearest railway station is Furkat, located in the neighbouring little town Bag’dod, about 15 km from Rishtan, which offers direct connections to Tashkent.
+The nearest railway station is Furkat, located in the neighbouring little town Bag’dod, about 15 km from Rishtan.